ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 For constructing OpenFlow messages and send to the switches, the controller relies on the ``dpctl`` utility to simplify the process.
 This is a management utility that enable some control over the OpenFlow switch.
 With this tool it is possible to add flows to the flow table, query for switch features and status, and change other configurations.
+The ``DpctlExecute()`` function can be used by derived controllers to convert a variety of ``dpctl`` commands into OpenFlow messages and send it to the target switch.
+There's also the ``DpctlSchedule()`` variant, which can be used to schedule commands to be executed just after the handshake procedure between the controller and the switch (this can be useful for scheduling commands during the topology creation, before the simulation start).

 Check the `utility documentation
 <https://github.com/CPqD/ofsoftswitch13/wiki/Dpctl-Documentation>`_ for details
 on how to create the commands.
-Note that the documentation is intended for terminal usage in Unix systems, which is a little different from the usage in the ``DpctlCommand()`` function.
+Note that the documentation is intended for terminal usage in Unix systems, which is a little different from the usage in the ``DpctlExecute()`` function.
 For this module, ignore the options and switch reference, and consider only the command and the arguments.
+You will find some examples on this syntax at :ref:`qos-controller` source code.

 .. _extending-controller: